Functional neurological symptom disorder: Causes

 A systematic review found that stressful life events and childhood neglect were significantly more common in patients with FNSD than the general population, although some patients report no stressors.

 Converging evidence from several studies using different techniques and paradigms has now demonstrated distinctive brain activation patterns associated with functional deficits, unlike those seen in actors simulating similar deficits.
 The new findings advance current understanding of the mechanisms involved in this disease, and offer the possibility of identifying markers of the condition and patients' prognosis.

+Recent studies on FND patients using functional magnetic resonance imaging (fMRI) reported differences in resting-state brain connectivity involving sensory, motor, and cognitive control networks.
+Other fMRI studies found reduced neural activation and coactivation in the anterior insula and dorsal anterior cingulate cortex.
+These findings expand current knowledge of FND, suggesting abnormalities in brain networks when processing bodily signals, along with trauma, may be linked to FND movement and cognitive symptoms, and dissociative difficulties.

 FNSD has been reported as a rare occurrence in the period following general anesthesia.

 Diagnosis

 A diagnosis of a functional neurological disorder is dependent on positive features from the history and examination.

-Positive features of functional weakness on examination include Hoover's sign, when there is weakness of hip extension which normalizes with contralateral hip flexion.
+Positive features of functional weakness on examination include Hoover's sign, when there is weakness of hip extension, which normalizes with contralateral hip flexion.
 Signs of functional tremor include entrainment and distractibility.
 The patient with tremor should be asked to copy rhythmical movements with one hand or foot.
-If the tremor of the other hand entrains to the same rhythm, stops, or if the patient has trouble copying a simple movement this may indicate a functional tremor.
+If the tremor of the other hand entrains to the same rhythm, stops, or if the patient has trouble copying a simple movement, this may indicate a functional tremor.
 Functional dystonia usually presents with an inverted ankle posture or clenched fist.

-Positive features of dissociative or non-epileptic seizures include prolonged motionless unresponsiveness, long duration episodes (>2 minutes) and symptoms of dissociation prior to the attack.
+Positive features of dissociative or non-epileptic seizures include prolonged motionless unresponsiveness, long-duration episodes (>2 minutes), and symptoms of dissociation prior to the attack.
 These signs can be usefully discussed with patients when the diagnosis is being made.

-Patients with functional movement disorders and limb weakness may experience symptom onset triggered by an episode of acute pain, a physical injury or physical trauma.
+Patients with functional movement disorders and limb weakness may experience symptom onset triggered by an episode of acute pain, a physical injury, or physical trauma.
 They may also experience symptoms when faced with a psychological stressor, but this isn't the case for most patients.
-Patients with functional neurological disorders are more likely to have a history of another illness such as irritable bowel syndrome, chronic pelvic pain or fibromyalgia but this cannot be used to make a diagnosis.
+Patients with functional neurological disorders are more likely to have a history of another illness, such as irritable bowel syndrome, chronic pelvic pain, or fibromyalgia, but this cannot be used to make a diagnosis.

-FNSD does not show up on blood tests or structural brain imaging such as magnetic reasonance imaging (MRI) or CT scanning.
-However, this is also the case for many other neurological conditions so negative investigations should not be used alone to make the diagnosis.
+FNSD does not show up on blood tests or structural brain imaging, such as magnetic resonance imaging (MRI) or CT scanning.
+However, this is also the case for many other neurological conditions, so negative investigations should not be used alone to make the diagnosis.
 FNSD can occur alongside other neurological diseases and tests may show non-specific abnormalities which cause confusion for doctors and patients.

 DSM-5 diagnostic criteria

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lists the following diagnostic criteria for functional neurological symptom disorder: